5th Brussels Summer School for Young Leaders EU as a Global Actor

 - Climate Change and EU Policy Response

-- Study trips to EU institutions (European Parliament, Commission, NATO)
+- Study trips to EU institutions (European Parliament, Council, EEAS)

-- Brainstorming and Action Groups’ Session, Simulation Games and Workshops and many other activities
+- Brainstorming and Action Groups’ Session, Simulation Game and many other activities

 Brussels Summer School for Young Leaders is designed for high-potential future leaders – university students, young professionals, diplomats and experts in international relations, economics and security – who have the potential, interest and determination to contribute to the debate on what the European Union’s role as an active and responsible global actor should be.
 You can participate in the Brussels Summer School for Young Leaders: ‘EU as a Global Actor’ if you are